apigee-labs/rapier/data_model.md

         format: uri
         relationship: '#Child'
 ```
-The URI of the Mother entity is <baseURL>#Mother.
+The URI of the Mother entity is \<baseURL\>#Mother.
 This is why the line `relationship: '#Child'` is valid - '#Mother' is a valid URI reference.

 In Rapier, the following two URIs reference different things
 - `#Mother`
 - `#/entities/Mother`
 The first URI reference identifies an Entity, while the second identifies a JSON object.
-The JSON object is not the Entity - the JSON Object describes the Entity.
+The JSON object is not the Entity—the JSON Object describes the Entity.
 Because of this, `relationship: '#/entities/Child'` would be incorrect.

 This distinction becomes important in the following example: